Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Latent Feature:** It is a feature that we are not directly observing or defining but are instead inferring through our model from the other variables that are directly observed.

 **Legacy Features:** are older features that were added because they were valuable at the time.
 The have become redundant because of the implementation of new features without our knowledge.

+**Loss Function:** it takes the quality of predictions for a group of data points from our training set and compose them into a single number with which to estimate the quality of the models current parameters.

 **Machine Learning Metadata:** Data about data, but not the data itself.
 Who triggerd the pipeline run?
 What hyperparameters were used for training?
 Where is the model file stored?
 When was the model pushed to production?
 Why was model A prefered over model B?
 How was the training environmnet configured?